 In 2013 I began to travel and teach in-person classes and hold gallery readings in spaces across the US.
 I created the Breathe, Love, Live healing method to help people learn to release negative patterns and energy gently and safely through their heart center.
 I also teamed up with astrologer Dr. Michael Lennox to create online and in-person gallery readings that combine astrology and intuitive insight.

-In 2014 and 2015 I taught tons of classes online and in-person in SF and LA.
+In 2014-2016 I taught tons of classes online and in-person in SF and LA.
 My work with private clients expanded tremendously, and I'm so grateful for all the new heart connections that have been made.

 My personal spiritual outlook and practice is Anglican/Episcopalian, but I believe that we are all children of the same Divine Source.
 Although I work from a Christ-centered space, I welcome anyone of any faith—and those who profess none at all!